g-ongenae/assert-or-boom/doc/or/orNotFound.md

 # orNotFound

-Throw a Boom.Not Found if the previous assertions where false.
+Throw a Boom.Not Found if the previous assertions were false.

 ## Skeleton